Slovakia – a surprising country

 This is an entirely landlocked country.
 Slovakia is bordered by Poland to the north and Ukraine to the east.
 Hungary is to the south, Austria to the west, and the Czech Republic to the northwest.
 Slovakia uses the Euro.
 The national language is Slovak.

 This land covered in fairy-tale forests, has plenty for the intrepid traveler to explore.
-There are more castles per head of population here than anywhere else in the world!
-The country has stunning countryside, with mountains and hundreds of caves.
+With more castles per head of population here than anywhere else in the world, Slovakia also has stunning countryside.
+There are mountains and vineyards and hundreds of caves.
 Slovakia has hot springs and fascinating folk art, crafts and culture.
-It also makes lots of wine.

 Slovakia and the Lišov Museum